“This pilgrimage is an opportunity that changed my life.”

 Then we embark on our Pilgrimage to the South where we visit key places in the Black-American freedom struggle and spend time with foot soldiers who lived history then and leaders of movements making history today.
 Some of the places we visit include: Montgomery and Selma, AL; Money and Philadelphia, MS; Nashville and Memphis, TN.
 Along the way, we process together, support Black-owned business and restaurants, and ultimately bond closer as a group.

 This experience impacts in both expected and surprising ways.
 As we evolve through the journey, it provokes us to examine our own lives and why we act, where we disrupt, and how we resist.
 The Pilgrimage to the South does not end when we arrive back home.
 Sankofa Impact hosts post-travel community conversations and facilitated exercises for each cohort to enrich and support the work of reflection and integration.
 We contemplate, process, and create plans of action.

-- To build a community of everyday activists.
+- To build and sustain a community of everyday activists.

 - To confront our shared history of racism and resistance by visiting locations that tell the story of the Black American freedom struggle.

 - To highlight and celebrate the similarities and differences between the Pacific Northwest and the American South.

 - To uplift, study, and honor the ordinary people who have taken extraordinary actions to change systems of oppression.